abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    ./get_helm.sh
    ```

-   **Note**: In case you see `Could not find git.
+   **Note:** In case you see `Could not find git.
 It is required  for plugin installation.` Warning: Please ignore it and continue with the lab.

    ![](.././media/installhelm.png "installhelm")